flicstar/flicstar.github.io/_posts/2016-05-19-collaboration-in-tech-writing.md

 title: "Collaboration in Tech Writing"
 summary: I love collaborative writing.
 I think it is the best way to achieve excellence in a piece of written work.
 date: "2016-05-19"
-tags: [ collaboration ]
+tags: [ writing, collaboration ]
 image: /assets/images/quilting.jpg
 featured_image_thumbnail: /assets/images/quilting.jpg
-featured_image: /assets/images/quilting.png
+featured_image: /assets/images/quilting.jpg
 ---

 I love collaborative writing.
 I think it is sometimes the best way to achieve excellence in a piece of written work.